nuhash32/Greensource/README.md

 Greensource Project using Laravel (PHP Framework), MySQL

 This project Greensource Project has been developed on Laravel and MySQL.
-The main purpose for developing this project can helps admin to manage the products and donation area and user to donate money and buy products through online payment gateway (SSLCOMMERZ).
+The main purpose for developing this project can helps admin to manage the products and donation area and user to donate money and buy products through online payment gateway (SSLCOMMERZ - Bkash, Nagad, Rocket, Bank Account etc).
 This application is very simple and easy to access.

 Modules and Description of Greensource Project: